PsyTechPro/NBA_Free_Throws/README.md

 This repository contains a Jupyter Notebook analyzing NBA free throw performance, with a focus on pressure situations (clutch vs non-clutch).

-The dataset is included to support transparency and instructional use.
+The dataset for the 2023-2024 season is included to support instructional use.
 - data/NBA_freethrows.csv: NBA free throw dataset used in the analysis
 - Download at: https://drive.google.com/file/d/1E_k5192aWKSeuR4iLSdQUcNOUeE7jE6L/view?usp=sharing